 Primary Trauma Care (PTC)

-PTC is a 2-day course designed to teach basic trauma management to doctors and nurses working in resource-poor environments.
-The very first PTC course was held in Fiji in 1997 – since then the course has been taught in over 40 countries.
+PTC is a 2-day course which teaches basic trauma management and is designed for doctors and nurses working in resource-poor environments.
+The first PTC course was held in Fiji in 1997 – since then the course has been taught in over 40 countries.
 In the Pacific, PTC has been taught in Fiji, Solomon Islands, Papua New Guinea, Cook Islands, Palau, Samoa, Tonga, Kiribati and Vanuatu.